 XML-based information services are the key to both the OGSA and the Semantic Grid.
 We may go a step further and claim that the there is a general need for many informal, lightweight information management systems for particular schemas.
 We have developed such a system, described in Refs [12] and [13], which provides several per-schema implementations: newsgroups, citation and reference managers, training and conference registration systems.
 All such systems possess the same general capabilities: browsing, search, "push" and "pull" style event delivery options, and access controls on information and publishing.
-More sophisticated systems that support schema-spanning searches (with the associated meta-ontology research problems [14,15] may be built on top of this practical base.
+More sophisticated systems that support schema-spanning searches (with the associated meta-ontology research problems [14,15]) may be built on top of this practical base.

 Given the demonstrable importance and proliferation of XML metadata, it becomes necessary to automate the creation of publication and editing tools for particular schemas.
 We describe the details of two such systems, which we refer to as "Schema Wizards".
 The first is designed to simplify the creation of XML wizards for specific schemas.
 These wizards are in turn used for creating and publishing instances in the XML messaging system described in [13].
 The Schema Wizard is thus a wizard for wizards.
 The second wizard system, a follow-on to the first, is designed to automate metadata-based Web services (such as service data associated with Grid Web services).
-In both cases, a particular schema is used as the underlying data model, and the wizard generates the user interface (view) and action bindings (control) necessary to automatically create and deploy the new metadata-based service.
+In both cases, a particular schema is used as the underlying data model, and the wizard generates the user interface (view) and action bindings (control) necessary to create and deploy the new metadata-based service.

-2 Schema Wizard: Automating Metadata Creation for Publication

-Applications that guide users through a complicated task are usually called wizards.
-XML wizards are applications that receive user inputs to generate XML documents.
-In our research on XML information frameworks (see particularly Ref [13], XML is used as the medium for storing information, but the systems are user driven.
+2 Schema Wizard: Automating Metadata Creation for Publication used as the medium for storing information, but the systems are user driven.
 Wizards help users generate schema-based XML content and publish into an XML messaging broker.
 Such documents are then typically published to various sources, including both persistent repositories and listeners demanding immediate notification.